ai7/sagetv-for-plexmediacenter/readme.md

 ## Overview

-This is a continuation of the [sagetv-for-plexmediacenter](http://code.google.com/p/sagetv-for-plexmediacenter/) project hosted on google code.
+This is a complete rewrite and continuation of the [sagetv-for-plexmediacenter](http://code.google.com/p/sagetv-for-plexmediacenter/) project hosted on google code.